Artfunkel/Datamodel.NET/README.md

 * Binary codec supports just-in-time attribute loading
 * Write your own codecs with the `ICodec` interface

+### Data Binding

+You can bind to an attribute as if it were a property of the host element, e.g. `{Binding MyElement.Hello}`.
+If an attribute's name collides with a statically-defined property of `Element` then use indexer syntax instead, e.g. `{Binding MyElement[Owner]}`.

 ### ObservableAttribute

 In order to correctly implement `IDictionary`, attributes are exposed as `KeyValuePair` objects.
 Since these aren't great for data binding the utility type `ObservableAttribute` is provided.